neoceph/Cpp_development_framework/readme.md

 ## Packing installer
 - build the code
-- go to the build directory and issue "CPack" command
+- go to the build directory and issue "cpack" command